MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 In its default setting, the scanner runs one time and in the reporting-only mode.
 To change these settings, run the [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) cmdlet.

 1. On the Windows Server computer, in the PowerShell session, run the following command:

-    For the general availabilty version:

-    	Set-AIPScannerConfiguration -ScanMode Enforce -Schedule Continuous

-    For the preview version:

     	Set-AIPScannerConfiguration -Enforce On -Schedule Continuous

     There are other configuration settings that you might want to change.
 For example, whether file attributes are changed and what is logged in the reports.
 In addition, if your Azure Information Protection policy includes the setting that requires a justification message to lower the classification level or remove protection, specify that message by using this cmdlet.
 Use the [online help](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration#parameters) for more information about each configuration setting.